-- Mix all ingredients except the sugar until thoroughly combined.
+- Mix all of the ingredients except the sugar until thoroughly combined.
 Then, stir in sugar, a third at a time, until completely incorporated.
-(I find this is easiest if I get in there with my clean hands!)
+(I find this easiest to do with my clean hands.)
 Next, I form into a big rectangular block so that I can slice into equal-size pieces for rolling.
 At this point, you may wrap in parchment or wax paper, and then again in plastic wrap, and refrigerate for up to a few days.

-- When ready to make the eggs, I find it easiest to have the dough cold.
-Using about a tablespoon of the mix at a time, form into oval or egg shapes, placing them on a parchment paper-lined baking sheet as you go.
-You may again cover and refrigerate until you are ready to coat the eggs in chocolate.
+- When ready to make the eggs, the dough is easiest to work with when cold.
+Using about a tablespoon of the mix at a time, form into oval or egg shapes, placing them on a parchment or wax paper-lined baking sheet as you go.
+When finished, you may again cover and refrigerate until you are ready to coat the eggs in chocolate.

-- Finally, melt chocolate in a double boiler.
+- Finally, melt the chocolate in a double boiler, keeping the heat very low.
 Dip the eggs and remove to a parchment-lined baking sheet.
 I like to keep twenty or so out at a time, leaving the remaining eggs in the refrigerator.
-They will be easier to dip if they are cold.
+They will be easier to dip when they are cold.
 I have tried the utensils made for dipping chocolates, toothpicks, and any way I can think of to make this process easy and less messy!
 The way that has ultimately worked best for me is to use a dinner fork.
 I drop the egg in the chocolate, roll gently to coat, and lift it out with the fork.
-Hold the egg on the fork for a few seconds, allowing the excess chocolate to drip back into pot, then gently slide off of fork and onto baking sheet.
+Hold the egg on the fork for a few seconds, allowing the excess chocolate to drip back into pot, and then gently slide off the fork and onto baking sheet.
 If you end up with “feet”–a puddle of chocolate that pools around the egg–you can gently break this off once the chocolate hardens.
 My kids, however, think these are the best ones because they get more chocolate!

 - Note: One year, I thought I would be smart and put the dipped eggs on a cooling rack figuring this was a fast, easy way to drain the excess chocolate.
 Don’t do it!
-The eggs stick to the rack and part of the bottom will break off when you try to remove them.
+The eggs stick to the rack, even if greased, and the bottoms will break off when removed.

-- When you are melting chocolate in the microwave (which I often do when making Oreo, pretzel or salted almond bark), you can use a similar process.
+- When you are melting chocolate in the microwave (which I often do when making Oreo, pretzel or salted almond bark; see website for these recipes), you can use a similar process.
 Just heat in 30-second intervals, stirring as you go.
-When all chocolate is just melted, stir in some chopped chocolate and let it melt in the heat of the already-warm chocolate.
-I do find that the stove-top method works best for the extended process of egg dipping.
-I sometimes use the microwave when making quick recipes like Oreo Bark.
+When all chocolate is just melted, stir in some chopped chocolate and let it melt in the heat of the already warm chocolate.
+I do find that the stovetop method works best for the extended process of egg dipping.

 - Once dipped, the chocolate should be put in a cool place to set up properly.
 I put the baking sheets of dipped candy in the refrigerator or near a cool window to set and fully cool.